Lukashenko wins Belarus presidential vote, according to official exit poll | DW | 09.08.2020

 Belarusian state media has released an exit poll after voting closed in the country's presidential election.
-It appeared to show that long-time President Alexander Lukashenko had won nearly 80% of the vote.
+It appeared to show that long-time strongman Alexander Lukashenko had won nearly 80% of the vote.

 Polling came to an end on Sunday as Belarusians cast their vote in the country's presidential elections, with President Alexander Lukashenko pitted against unlikely candidate Svetlana Tikhanovskaya.